Kshmr: 2022: Lion Heart

 On February 25, Hollowell-Dhar released the single "Lion Heart" in collaboration with Indian rapper Divine and Argentine freestyle rapper Lit Killah featuring Jeremy Oceans and frequent collaborator Karra.

+2023: Karam

+In November 2023, KSHMR released his third studio album, KARAM, marking a significant departure from his previous works, due to the incorporation of hip-hop elements.
+The concept album, rooted in themes of ambition, greed, and retribution, tells the story of a young man who navigates a life of crime and ultimately, faces the consequences of his choices.
+The album features a diverse range of musical styles, blending KSHMR's signature electronic dance music with Indian hip-hop.
+Over 20 Desi hip-hop artists collaborated on the project, including KR$NA, Raftaar, Ikka, Raja Kumari, Seedhe Maut, Yashraj, Yungsta, Riar Saab, Talha Anjum, Munawar Faruqui, and MC STΔN.

 Musical style

 Hollowell-Dhar had a number of Beatport hits, such as "No Heroes", "Burn", "Dead Mans Hand", "Kashmir", "Dogs", "Karate", his remix of duo Nervo's song "It Feels", and "Jammu".
 His logo, artist name, and tracks like "Delhi", "Jammu", "Kashmir", "Bazaar", "Dharma" and his EP "Paradesi" are based on and/or inspired by his half Kashmiri ethnic descent:

 In 2015, Hollowell-Dhar was ranked number 23 on DJ Mag's Top 100 DJs of the year poll, the highest new entry that year.
 His position in the Top 100 DJs of 2016 elevated by 11 from the previous year to be placed at 12th.

 Hollowell-Dhar currently uses Ableton Live 10 as his DAW.
 While part of the Cataracs, he used Reason.

+In 2023, Hollowell-Dhar expanded his musical style with the Indian hip-hop album Karam.